arbor-sim/arbor/src/backends/matrix_storage.md

   * `p`: the parent index
 Additionally, we often store N*1 vectors that have one value per compartment, e.g. voltage, solution or rhs vectors.

-In NestMC multicompartment a single cell has a matrix structure associated with in, that is derived directly from the connections between its constituent compartments.
-NestMC groups these cells into groups of cells, called `cell_groups`.
+In Arbor, a single multicompartment cell has an associated matrix structure that is derived directly from the connections between its constituent compartments.
+Arbor groups these cells into groups of cells, called `cell_groups`.
 The matrices for all the cells in a group are packed together

 The matrix packing applies the same packing operation to each vector associated with a matrix, i.e. the `u`, `d`, `p` and solution, voltage vectors.

 In this discussion we use a simple example group of matrices to illustrate the storage methods, because an example is more illustrative than a formal description:
   * 7 vectors labeled `{a, b, c, d, e, f, g}`